basheerrjoub/Riscv-Baremetal-Hello-World/README.md

 ## 🏅 Features
 - Custom Implementation for UART serial communication
 - Custom Linker Script not the default one
-- No bios or kernel is needed
+- Neither bios nor kernel is needed

 ## 🛠 How to Run?